SDGforskning/sdg-strings/SDG13_query_action_WoS.md

           OR "financial assistance" OR "financial support" OR "economic assistance" OR "economic support" OR "climate financ*" OR "climate aid" OR "climate fund*" )
           NEAR/5
+              ("capacity" OR "capabilit*"
-              ("capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "capabilit*" OR "training"
+              OR "educat*" OR "curriculum" OR "curricula" OR "teacher training" OR "climate literacy" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "training" OR "awareness" OR "responsibilit*"
-              OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" OR "educat*" OR "awareness"
+              OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "communication" OR "collaboration" OR "cooperation" OR "co operation" OR "social network$" OR "information network$"
+              OR "economic resources" OR "financial resources" OR "human resource$" OR (("institutional" OR "administrative" OR "policy" OR "governance") NEAR/5 ("structure$" OR "values" OR "practices" OR "arrangement$" OR "resources"))
               )
         )
         AND